A Reciprocity Result for Projective Indecomposable Modules of Cellular Algebras and BGG Algebras: The Result

-\begin{rmk} Note that the $\dagger$ reciprocity relates the occurrences of simple modules in projective modules.
-The $\dagger \dagger$ reciprocity relates how the Weyl filtrations sit within the Loewy structure of the projective modules.
-Thus by $\Head\Delta(\lambda)$ we mean the head of the Weyl module, not a simple module isomorphic to the head. \end{rmk}
+Heuristically, we think of this as follows.
+The $\dagger$ reciprocity relates the occurrences of simple modules in projective modules.
+The $\dagger \dagger$ reciprocity relates how the Weyl filtrations sit within the Loewy structure of the projective modules --- in other words, by $\Head\Delta(\lambda)$ we mean the head of the Weyl module, not a simple module isomorphic to the head. \end{rmk}

+\begin{rmk} \rm We may replace projective by injective, standard by costandard, and radical by socle to obtain the dual of the above theorem and corollary. \end{rmk}

 \begin{cor} Let $A$ denote a cellular algebra or a BGG algebra.
-Let $\bar{A}=A / \rad^iA$, $\bar{P}(\lambda)=P(\lambda)/\rad^iP(\lambda)$.
+Let $\bar{A}=A / \rad^sA$, $\bar{P}(\lambda)=P(\lambda)/\rad^sP(\lambda)$.
 Then $\bar{A}$ is a finite dimensional algebra with a complete list of simple modules given by $L(\lambda)$ as $\lambda$ ranges over $\pi$, each with corresponding prinicipal indecomposable modules $\bar{P}(\lambda)$.
 Denote the Cartan matrix by $\bar{C}_{ij}$.
 Then the Cartan matrix $\bar{C}_{ij}$ is symmetric. \end{cor}

-\begin{lem} Let $\beta_1, \ldots, \beta_{m_s}$ be a basis of a complement to $\Hom_{A}(P(\nu)/\rad^{s-1}P(\nu),I(\mu))$ in $\Hom_{A}(P(\nu)/\rad^{s}P(\nu),I(\mu))$.
+\begin{lem} Let $\beta_1, \ldots, \beta_{m_s}$ be a basis of a complement to $\Hom_{A}(P(\nu)/\rad^{s-1}$ $P(\nu),I(\mu))$ in $\Hom_{A}(P(\nu)/\rad^{s}P(\nu),I(\mu))$.
 Then let

 Then we have that

 \end{lem}

 \begin{proof} This follows as any $\beta=\sum b_i \beta_i$ is of Loewy length $s$ and if $\eta$ is the canonical homomorphism $V \to V/\rad V$ then $\beta_1\eta, \ldots , \beta_{m_s}\eta$ are linearly independent and so $V/\rad V \cong L(\nu)^{m_s}$, which gives the first equality.
 The second equality follows from properties of the duality. \end{proof}